Subramania Bharati: Literary life and independence activism

-Bharathi returned to Ettayapuram during 1901 and served as the chief court poet of the Raja of Ettayapuram.
+Bharati returned to Ettayapuram during 1901 and served as the chief court poet of the Raja of Ettayapuram.
 He served as a Tamil teacher from August to November 1904 in Sethupathy High School in Madurai.
-During this period, Bharathi understood the need to be well-informed of the world outside and took interest in the world of journalism and the print media.
-In the same year, Bharathi joined as an assistant editor at Swadesamitran, a Tamil daily.
+During this period, Bharati understood the need to be well-informed of the world outside and took interest in the world of journalism and the print media.
+In the same year, Bharati joined as an assistant editor at Swadesamitran, a Tamil daily.
 In December 1905, he attended a session of Indian National Congress in Varanasi.
 On his journey back home, he met Sister Nivedita, who was Swami Vivekananda's spiritual heir.
-She inspired Bharathi to recognize the rights and privilege of women.
-Bharathi considered her as an embodiment of Hindu goddess Shakti and considered Nivedita as his Guru.
+She inspired Bharati to recognize the rights and privilege of women.
+Bharati considered her as an embodiment of Hindu goddess Shakti and considered Nivedita as his Guru.
 He later attended the Indian National Congress session in Calcutta held under Dadabhai Naoroji, which demanded Swaraj and boycott of British goods.